fogcannon3/MVX-Music-Review-CCAPDEV-MCO/README.md

 - Playlist Import/Export Pages
 - Legal Pages (ToC, Privacy Policy, About Us, FAQ, etc.)

-To be added soon:
+MCO Phase 2 Features:
-- Profile page
+- Database using MongoDB
-- Notification page
+- JavaScript functionality
 - Search page
 - Connection of pages to each other
-- Proper content recommendations and filtering
+- Proper content recommendations and filtering (tentative)